-ESI reviews certain Prescription Drugs and Biologics for Medical Necessity if the amount of a drug your doctor has prescribed exceeds quantity limits.
-If your doctor prescribes a drug in an amount that exceeds certain criteria, such as the FDA approved dosing, ESI may ask for documentation about why you need more of the drug.
-Visit BCBSVT's website at www.bcbsvt.com/pharmacy or call ESI at the pharmacy number listed on the back of your ID card to get a current list of drugs covered by this review or to learn the quantity limit for a particular drug.
+BCBSVT reviews certain Prescription Drugs and Biologics for Medical Necessity if the amount of a drug your doctor has prescribed exceeds quantity limits.
+If your doctor prescribes a drug in an amount that exceeds certain criteria, such as the FDA approved dosing, BCBSVT may ask for documentation about why you need more of the drug.
+Visit BCBSVT's website at www.bcbsvt.com or call the pharmacy phone number listed on the back of your ID card to get a current list of drugs covered by this review or to learn the quantity limit for a particular drug.